-I offer a free initial session so we can get to know each other and see how it might feel to work together.
-Then if you want to proceed we will make an appointment for your first session and after that you will have a regular session, weekly or fortnightly, until you decide to finish.
+I offer a free introductory half hour and then if you want to begin counselling or supervision we will make an appointment for your first weekly session and then you will have regular sessions until you are ready to finish.

-The standard fee for counselling is £45 per hour-long session.
+The fee for individual counselling is £50 per hour-long session.

 HOW TO PAY

-- All sessions are paid for in advance to secure a appointment.
+- Sessions are paid for in advance when you book an appointment.

-- Sessions can be invoiced according to your preference, weekly or monthly, etc.
+- Sessions can be invoiced weekly or monthly, according to your preference.

 Training, qualifications & experience